Why is TikTok getting banned? Here’s the latest update as the U.S. mulls app shutdown

 It hasn’t been a good few weeks for TikTok, the Chinese-owned app that has been the world’s hottest social media platform for the past few years.
-It currently has over 2 billion users.
+It currently has over two billion users.
 Despite its mass appeal, the app is coming under increasing scrutiny from powerful governments–which could spell disaster for TikTok’s future.

 First, last week, India banned TikTok, along with 58 other Chinese apps.
 That ban was a hammer blow to TikTok in particular as India is its largest market, according to the BBC.
 Then on Monday, U.S. Secretary of State Mike Pompeo said the United States is also “looking at” banning TikTok and other Chinese social media apps as well.
 A day later, President Trump confirmed as much, saying: